MA000009

 (ii) which of the provisions of this award will be satisfied by payment of the annualised wage;

-(iii) the outer limit number of ordinary hours which would attract the payment of a penalty rate under the award and the outer limit number of overtime hours which the employee may be required to work in a roster cycle under clause 24.2(a)(vi) without being entitled to an amount in excess of the annualised wage in accordance with clause 24.2(c).
+(iii) the outer limit number of ordinary hours which would attract the payment of a penalty rate under the award and the outer limit number of overtime hours which the employee may be required to work in a roster cycle under clause 24.2(b) without being entitled to an amount in excess of the annualised wage in accordance with clause 24.2(c).

 (e) The employer must give the employee a copy of the agreement and keep the agreement as a time and wages record.